 In addition to the required college coursework, some states have additional experience requirements that students must fulfill to be eligible to sit for the CPA Exam.
+Most states require a year of experience working under a licensed CPA before you can be licensed, and other states require more experience.
 Find out what your state requires here.

 Step 3: Pass the CPA Exam

 Becker offers a variety of preparation options for students at any point in their career:

 Designed for students who need flexibility in their study schedule.
 This online option allows you to study when and where it’s most convenient for you, and is perfect for accountants looking to study for the CPA Exam while working full-time.

 Allows you to engage with professors in real time from the comfort of your own home via webinar-based learning programs.
 This track is for students who enjoy a bit more structure, but prefer studying at home.